mgeitz/eqalert/README.md

 ### Spell Timers

-EQ Alert will generate a file for spell timers in `~/.eqa/data/spell-timers.json` by default by parsing `spells_us.txt` in your EverQuest directory.
+EQ Alert will generate a file for spell timers in `data/spell-timers.json` by default by parsing `spells_us.txt` in your EverQuest directory.

 This file will only regenerate if it is missing, malformed, or a newer `spells_us.txt` file is present.

+### Spell Casters

+EQ Alert will generate/overwrite `data/spell-casters.json` each version.
+This file contains which classes can cast a given buff which timers should be made for.

+### Spell Lines

+Many spells cast in EverQuest share the same log output lines.
+EQ Alert will generate/overwrite `data/spell-lines.json` each version as a mapping of which possible spells a given output line could be associated to.

+### Players

+EQ Alert uses in-game `/who` output to keep an up-to-date list of each seen players class, level, and guild organized by server in `data/players.json`.

 ## Controls